Cincinnati vs. Navy NCAA Football Odds, Plays and Insights | October 23, 2021

 Navy Stats and Trends

-- In Navy's six games this year, it has three wins against the spread.
+- Navy has three wins against the spread in six games this year.

-- Navy's games this year have gone over the total in three out of six opportunities (50%).
+- Navy has eclipsed the over/under in 50% of its opportunities this year (three times in six games with a set point total).

-- Navy is 3-1 against the spread and 1-3 overall when the team notches more than 13.7 points.
+- Navy is 3-1 against the spread and 1-3 overall in games when it records more than 13.7 points.

 - This season the Midshipmen have six turnovers, 12 fewer than the Bearcats have takeaways (18).